 I provide therapy from a strength-based and solution-focused perspective, emphasizing personal resiliency and tenacity, utilizing an evidence-based approach to treatment.
-My therapeutic approach centers on Cognitive Behavioral Therapy (CBT), with a strong emphasis on Exposure and Response Prevention (ERP); CBT and ERP are the most researched and empirically supported methods of treatment for anxiety, OCD, and emotional dysregulation.
+I utilize Cognitive Behavioral Therapy (CBT), with a strong emphasis on Exposure and Response Prevention (ERP); CBT and ERP are the most researched and empirically supported methods of treatment for OCD and anxiety disorders.

-I have received certification in CBT/REBT after completing specialized training at the Albert Ellis Institute in New York City.
-I have also received specific training in Exposure and Response Prevention (ERP) from the International OCD Foundation’s Behavioral Therapy Training Program (BTTI) in Houston, Texas.
+I received my advanced CBT/REBT training after completing specialized training at the Albert Ellis Institute in New York City.
+I have also completed specific training in Exposure and Response Prevention (ERP) from the International OCD Foundation’s Behavioral Therapy Training Institute (BTTI) in Houston, Texas.
 Less than 1% of mental health professionals in the country have received this level of specialized training for the treatment of OCD.
 Additionally, I have also received further training for the treatment of complex and treatment resistant OCD in children.

-I am an active member of the Anxiety and Depression Association of America (ADAA), The International OCD Foundation (IOCF), and The Association for Behavioral And Cognitive Therapists (ABCT).
+I am an active member of The International OCD Foundation (IOCF), Anxiety and Depression Association of America (ADAA), and The Association for Behavioral And Cognitive Therapists (ABCT).

 About Me I am originally from a small rural town in Maine, moving to Florida just before high school to pursue a career as a competitive equestrienne.
 I went on to earn my degree in Psychology from Rollins College, where I met a wonderful man, who is now my husband.
 I discovered a love for working with children during my practicum and internship positions while enrolled in my Master’s Degree program at Stetson University.
 Following my formal education, I began to advance my knowledge in Cognitive Behavioral Therapy, as I found CBT helped clients reach goals faster, and provided a briefer and more effective form of treatment.
 During this time, I discovered a passion for working with children and teens struggling OCD and anxiety disorders, which led me to specialize in this area.

 Education and Certification I am a Licensed Mental Health Counselor (LMHC) in the state of Florida – MH13729, and also a National Board Certified Counselor, through the National Board for Certified Counselors (NBCC).
 I have earned a Bachelors Degree in Psychology from Rollins College in Winter Park Florida, and a Masters of Science Degree in Mental Health Counseling from Stetson University.
 I am a graduate of The International OCD Foundation’s Behavioral Therapy Training Institute (BTTI), completing a specialized training in CBT and ERP for OCD through the International OCD Foundation in Houston, Texas.
 I am a Diplomate & Certified Cognitive Behavioral Therapist through the Academy of Cognitive Therapy.
 I have also received specific and specialized training in Rational Emotive Behavior Therapy (a specific type of Cognitive Behavioral Therapy) specifically for Children & Adolescents, after completing an intensive training course at the prestigious Ellis Institute, in New York City.
 In addition, I am a qualified clinical supervisor in the state of Florida, able to oversee and supervise the practice of post-graduate therapists seeking full state licensure in mental health counseling.

 Schedule An Appointment With Courtney